brentgroves/repsys/volumes/go/tutorials/tcp/tcp_guide.md

 - Acknowledging the receipt of data packets and retransmitting them if necessary.
 - Managing flow control to prevent congestion and ensure efficient data transfer.

 ## Internet Protocol (IP): IP plays a pivotal role in addressing and routing data packets across networks.
-Its roles include:
+Its roles include

 - Assigning unique IP addresses to devices.
 - Routing data packets from source to destination based on IP addresses.